-The average speed in mph (km/h) since you last reset the memory appears in the display.
+The average speed in mph (km/h) since the last time the display was reset appears in the display.

 Elapsed time

 The length of time that you have been driving since you last reset the memory appears in this display.